 Botox may also be used for other purposes not listed in this medication guide.

 What is the most important information I should know about Botox?

 Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
-Some of these effects can occur up to several hours or several weeks after a botulinum toxin injection.
+Some of these effects can occur up to several hours or several weeks after an injection.